warning

 Kelly describes how she ran the front desk at several of her parents' motels.

-Like Mia, Kelly loved checking most people into their rooms.
-She loved the thrill of it all.
+Like Mia, Kelly loved checking most people into their rooms, she loved the thrill of it all.

-Kelly's family arrived in the United States with only $200, with describes how her family and the weeklies, these were regular guests who would pay by the week, form close bonds through their shared poverty.
+She describes how her family and the weeklies, these were regular guests who would play by the week, formed close bonds through their shared poverty.

 I have some questions for you.

-Why is this novel important?
-And do you think it reflects what life is like for all immigrants?
+Why is this novel important and do you think it reflects what life is like for all immigrants?
 So pause the video here and turn to someone nearby and discuss your answers to these two questions.

-Okay, let's hear some responses, here's Sofia.
+Okay, let's see, here's some responses, here's Sofia.

-This novel is important because it provides readers with experiences that might be from a perspective different to our own.
+"This novel is important because it provides readers with experiences that might be from a perspective different to our own.

 It might also reflect the lived experiences of some children who have immigrated to another country.